Fire and Christmas Trees (U.S. Consumer Product Safety Commission)

 - Make sure to print or save a hard copy of every transaction receipt in the event there is confusion about payment.

 Jack Frost isn’t the only one tapping on the window.
-A 2019 C+R Research report found that 36 percent of Americans have had a package stolen at least once.
+A 2021 C+R Research report found that 60 percent of Americans know someone who has had a package stolen during the holiday season at least once.
 Safeguard against possible thefts by following these tips.

 - Try not to leave multiple or large packages outside for long time periods.
 Stay home when a delivery is expected, or have a package delivered to a friend or family member who can receive it immediately.